MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2019/12/devtools.md

 <!-- careful changing heading wording: Welcome tool potentially links to it -->
 <!-- dup entries: 2019/12, 2020/01 -->

 Many developers use other developer tools, like StackOverflow and Visual Studio Code, in their native language, not just in English.
-We're excited to announce localization for the DevTools, which you are now able to use in one of 10 languages besides English:
+We're excited to announce localization for the DevTools, which you can now use in one of 10 languages besides English:

 * Chinese (Simplified) - &#20013;&#25991;&#65288;&#31616;&#20307;&#65289;
 * Chinese (Traditional) - &#20013;&#25991;&#65288;&#32321;&#39636;&#65289;